Sonukr/react-gitbook/lectures/02-further-react-info/02-ES6-ConstLet.md

 `let`, like `var`, can be reassigned as much as you like.
 Why use `let` at all, then, when you could just use `var`?

 ##### `Let` is actually about scoping
-Variables in JavaScript are 'scoped' - or the same within - either globally or within an entire function.
+Variables in JavaScript are **scoped** - or track values - either globally or within an entire function.
 Since `var` in javascript is scoped to the nearest parent function, it can be pretty unpredictable, right?

 ```javascript
 function varTest() {